- Essential oils for acne have antibacterial and anti-inflammatory properties to help treat and prevent breakouts

 Clary sage oil is extracted from a medicinal herb related to culinary sage.
 This oil fights acne formation by way of its antimicrobial properties, and also works to balance sebum production.

-Clary sage oil application also affects the body’s hormone levels in a manner conducive to improved mood and reduced anxiety.
-It increases serotonin levels and inhibits cortisol, the hormone responsible for psychological stress.
-Stress is known to play a major role in acne formation, so these effects can in turn lead to reduced breakouts.
+This oil increases serotonin levels and inhibits cortisol, the hormone responsible for psychological stress.
+Stress is known to play a significant role in acne formation, so these effects can in turn lead to reduced breakouts.

 Lemongrass oil has antibacterial and antioxidant properties, and is sometimes used as a spot treatment for mild acne.
 It can inhibit the growth of acne-causing bacteria, prevent inflammation and reduce the frequency of breakouts.

-This oil is extracted from the needle-like leaves rosemary plants.
-It has powerful antibacterial effects, and is known to suppress and kill the acne-causing bacteria Cutibacterium acnes.
+This oil is extracted from the needle-like leaves of rosemary plants.
+It has powerful antibacterial effects, and is known to kill Cutibacterium acnes (formerly Propionibacterium acnes) bacteria.

-Rosemary oil has furthermore been proven to reduce the inflammation associated with acne without causing skin irritation.
+Rosemary oil is also known to calm the inflammation associated with acne.
 As such, it can be an effective spot treatment for mild-to-moderate acne.

 Tea tree oil

-This oil is extracted from the needle-like leaves of the tea tree, a plant native to Australia with unique flowers that resemble clusters of white spikes.
+This oil is extracted from the needle-like leaves of the tea tree, a plant native to Australia.
 Tea tree oil has proven antibacterial and anti-inflammatory properties, and stimulates activity in the immune system.

 How to Use Essential Oils for Acne

-When treating acne, avoid blending essential oils with comedogenic substances like coconut oil.
-These can increase your risk of pore clogs, and may worsen your acne.
+When treating acne, avoid blending essential oils with comedogenic substances such as coconut oil as these can contribute to clogged pores.
 Also avoid carrier oils with strong fragrances, as these may exacerbate inflammation.
-Jojoba and rose hip oil are both light, noncomedogenic and fragrance-free carrier oils ideal for blending.

 Spot treatment method

-- Blend one drop of tea tree or rosemary oil with 10 drops of a carrier oil of your choice
+- Blend 1 drop of tea tree or rosemary oil with 10 drops of carrier oil

-- Dip a Q-tip or cotton swab into the mixture and apply it to the treatment area
+- Dip a cotton swab into the mixture and apply to individual pimples

-- Let dry; treated pimples should dry out after about 30 minutes
+- Allow to rest; pimples should dry out after about 30 minutes

 DIY face mask

-Fight acne formation or treat wider areas with a face mask formulation.
+A facemask is an ideal choice when you want to treat your entire face.
 Stronger oils such as tea tree or rosemary oil are recommended when treating active breakouts.

-- Blend 2–3 tablespoons of plain yogurt with 2–3 drops of an essential oil of your choice
+- Blend 2–3 tbsp of plain yogurt with 2–3 drops of essential oil

-- Apply a layer of the mixture to the treatment area with your fingers
+- Apply a thin layer of the mixture to your entire face; avoid the eye area

-- Leave on for 10 minutes; rinse off with lukewarm water
+- Allow to rest for 10 minutes; rinse with lukewarm water

 Other Skin Care Benefits of Essential Oils

-The same antioxidant effects that help to reduce acne inflammation can make some oils suitable for other skin care purposes.
-These include preventing the development of signs of aging and hyperpigmentation.
+The same antioxidant effects that help treat acne can make some oils suitable for other skin care purposes.
+These include targeting signs of aging and hyperpigmentation.

-Some essential oils can soften the appearance of fine lines and wrinkles and prevent them from developing.
+Some essential oils can soften the appearance of fine lines and wrinkles, and help prevent new ones from forming.
 The most effective oils for this purpose are those with antioxidant properties, which can protect the skin from free radical damage caused by sun exposure and air pollution.

-Some essential oils used for acne treatment, like clary sage, oregano, rosemary and thyme oil, have antioxidant effects, and may also be used to prevent the development of signs of skin aging.
+Clary sage, oregano, rosemary and thyme oil all have antioxidant effects and can all be used for this purpose.
 Other oils with antioxidant properties include lemon, lavender and pomegranate oil.

-Some essential oils may also soften wrinkles by increasing cell turnover, speeding up the rate at which layers of thin, damaged skin are shed and encouraging the growth of supple new skin.
-Oils with these effects include lemon, sandalwood and frankincense oil.
+Some essential oils may also soften wrinkles by increasing cell turnover; these include lemon, sandalwood and frankincense oil.

 Removing dark spots

-Some oils can contribute to reducing the appearance of hyperpigmentation.
+Some oils can reduce the appearance of hyperpigmentation.
 Both sandalwood and evening primrose oil inhibit the activity of tyrosinase, the enzyme that drives melanin production.
-This gives them a skin lightening effect that can help to treat dark spots.
+This provides a skin lightening effect that can help reduce dark spots, with time.

-The antioxidant properties of some oils, such as pomegranate, carrot seed and lavender oil, can also help to prevent the development of dark spots.
-These oils protect the skin from free radical damage, which is a common trigger for hyperpigmentation.
+The antioxidant properties of some oils, such as pomegranate, carrot seed and lavender, can also work as a preventative; these oils protect the skin from free radical damage, which is a common trigger for hyperpigmentation.

 Alternative Acne Treatments

-Despite their benefits, essential oils are unlikely to provide the same acne treatment results as specially formulated medications and topicals.
+Despite their benefits, essential oils are unlikely to provide the same acne treatment results as specially formulated topicals or prescription medications.

-Severe acne that does not respond to at-home treatment or OTC products may be treated with prescription medications, such as higher potency retinoids and oral or topical antibiotics.
+Severe acne that does not respond to at-home treatments or OTC products can be treated with prescription medications, such as higher potency retinoids and oral or topical antibiotics.
 These products can cause severe side effects for some, and their use should always be monitored by a doctor.

-Essential oils are unlikely to effectively treat acne scars, however they can reduce the appearance of fine lines, wrinkles and hyperpigmented areas.
+Essential oils are unlikely to reduce the appearance of acne scars, however they can reduce the appearance of fine lines, wrinkles and hyperpigmented areas.

-To avoid causing irritation, essential oils should always be diluted in a noncomedogenic, fragrance-free carrier oil—such as almond, grapeseed, jojoba or rosehip oil—before being applied to the skin.
-They can also be blended into a face mask formula to treat wider areas.
+To avoid irritation, always dilute essential oils in a noncomedogenic, fragrance-free carrier oil—such as almond, grapeseed, jojoba or rosehip—before applying to skin.
+Ensure you perform a spot-test first to identify any sensitivities.